Nasosecco/rndsnd/README.md

 3.  **Inference & Averaging:** The AI analyzes each chunk separately, calculating the probability of 527 possible audio tags.
 4.  **Aggregation:** Scores are summed.
 If a sound (e.g., a siren) is present only at the very end of the file, it will still be detected thanks to the final chunk scan.
 5.  **Tagging:** The 3 tags with the highest overall score are assigned to the file in the database.

+### Mixer Logic: Linear vs. Chaos
+The Generative Mixer changes its algorithm based on the "Layers / Tracks" setting:

+#### 1 Layer (DJ Mode / Linear):

+Creates a seamless, linear mix similar to a radio or DJ set.

+Tracks are placed one after another with a smooth crossfade (no silence gaps).

+Ideal for creating long, evolving soundscapes or continuous listening experiences.

+#### 2+ Layers (Chaos Mode / Wall of Sound):

+Creates a dense, textured "wall of sound."

+Multiple audio clips play simultaneously, overlapping with random start times, panning, and volume levels.

+Ideal for experimental textures, drone music, or complex background noise.

 ---